ATM2100/GuidedWalkThroughOfLinux/Guide.md

 $ cd ~/a/../a/./ridiculous/../ridiculous/directory/./././../directory
 ```

-The explanations for each of these symbols can be found in the "Basics of Files and Their Structure" section.
-The important things related to the `cd` command specifically that trip a lot of new linux users up is the specifics that are only a little different.
+You can find explanations for each of these symbols in the "Basics of Files and Their Structure" section.

 The first command takes you to the home directory.
-It should be noted that one of the most important commands in the linux system by default takes you to the home directory and not a desktop folder.
-There is a lot of significance to the home directory that should be pretty clear by how many different ways have already been discussed that reference it.
+It should be noted that one of the most important commands in the Linux system, by default, takes you to the home directory and not a desktop folder.
+The home directory is very significant, and the many different ways that have already been discussed that reference it should make this pretty clear.

-The second and third commands are different ways to get to the home directory.
+The second and third commands are different ways to access the home directory.
 The fourth is to get to the root directory.
-And then the fifth command usually trips people up.
+The fifth command usually trips people up.
 It changes the directory from your current directory, `/`, to `/home/user`.
 For this command to work, you have to be in the correct directory.

-It would be a good idea to try and run some of the commands discussed above before continuing.
-Like most things worth doing, Bash commands and terminal movement takes practice.
+Before continuing, it would be a good idea to try running some of the commands discussed above.
+Like most things worth doing, Bash commands and terminal movement take practice.

-The sixth and seventh cd commands listed are very similar and the meanings you should be able to identify the difference.
+The sixth and seventh `cd` commands listed are very similar, and you should be able to identify the difference in their meanings.
 The sixth takes you to `a/ridiculous/directory` relative to your current directory.
-The seventh does the same thing, but is starting from the home directory.
+The seventh does the same thing but starts from the home directory.

-The eighth is trying to demonstrate the `.` and the `..` directory.
+The eighth tries to demonstrate the `.` and the `..` directory.
 Try and follow the command and determine which directory you are in after each `/`.

 ### Exercise cd/ls/pwd
-Once logged onto the Debian vm,
+Once logged onto the Debian VM,
 a) print your working directory
 b) list all the contents of the directory
 c) then change your directory to the `exercises`